brookshelley/brookshelley/content/books.md

 ## 2021 {#2021}

+**The Last Tourist** -- Olen Steinhauer

+A post-2016 election spy novel that deals in interesting ways with how capitalism and the rise of facism effect even the spy industry.
+I've enjoyed the twists of this series, and this was a neat fourth entry.

 **The Galaxy and the Ground Within** -- Becky Chambers

 A fantastic final volume in the Wayfarers series.
 I loved the look at imperialism, racism, and many assumptions we make about each other regularly.
 This book does a lot with a closed setting, and was a page-turner.